abdullahemad12/abcoolc/README.md

 <h1><span><img src ="docs/art/abcoolc-logo.png" alt = "cranberries" width="12%"></span></h1>

-Abcoolc is a compiler for the [COOL programming language](https://en.wikipedia.org/wiki/Cool_(programming_language)).
+Abcoolc is my implementation of a compiler for the [COOL programming language](https://en.wikipedia.org/wiki/Cool_(programming_language)).
 Abcoolc compiles the source program from COOL to MIPS assembly code, which can be executed afterwards by [SPIM](https://en.wikipedia.org/wiki/Spim).

 # Language Overview